 Operating System

-Question: How do I detect the operating system on the client machine?
+Question: Can I use JavaScript to detect the operating system on the client machine?

-Answer: To detect the operating system on the client machine, your script should analyze the navigator.appVersion string.
+Answer: To detect the operating system on the client machine, your script can analyze the value of navigator.appVersion or navigator.userAgent.
 Below is a simple example of a script that sets the variable OSName to reflect the actual client OS.

 // This script sets OSName variable as follows: